idailylife/MachineLearningInAction_Py3/readme.md

-# A Python 3 implement for the book: Machine Learning in Action published
+# A Python 3 implement for the book: Machine Learning in Action

 Implemented with python 3.5.1